-15 ff...
-15 United Nations (ON) (n.d.).
-The 17 Goals, were were conserved or some connections, when precure on μ and μ 106 TE RANGARANGA and even backwards progress in international action to truly address glob challenges such as climate change, ongoing conflict, and powersy and inequall has shighlighted the innestegues of start based prover in dealing with big glob challenges as they are, and it is commonly agreed that new ways of work to expert, incroporating under ways of thinking, need to be found.
-The east section will consider examples that present the possibilities of meaningful partnership led by Indigenous projects, for enabling effective positive change.
-Rethinking global responsibilit Indigenous people unriduade employ a vintery of traditional governance approaches that can percentally produce the last of advantables to attractive to many experience and produced to the case of the control of the c beloyed to inspire transformations in law, with the granting of typic personhood to named antesis in their com right.
-By swing the attental week as a loring and legid entity, rights of protection and guardianthy may be affected to mountainthe good of the state of t In Accessor, the Whanganial Blow is seen as an ancestor for the Whangania to it in March 2000, the New Zolanda Parliament afforded legal presson who to river with the name, To Awa Tuptas, endorsing the river as a legal person with a limit of the control of the PORSIBIUTIES 10
+106 TE RANGARANGA and even backwards progress in international action to truly address global challings such as climate change, engoing conflict, and poverty and inequality has highlighted the inadequacy of such based power in dealing with the global challings as they are, and it is commonly agreed that new ways of working togethe, incorporating usder ways of hinking, need to be found.
+The next section will consider examples that present the possibilities of meaningful partnerships, led by indistrooms procless, for enabline effective positive change.
+Rethinking global responsibilit Indigenous people workholde employ a vintery of traditional governance approaches that can governable product ships destinately not nature Winters approaches that can governable product with destinately not nature Winters and the product of the p belood to inspire transformation in law, with the granting of logal personhose to natural entities in their cown right.
+Nevering the natural weak that a lawing and logal entity, rights of protection and guardianthly may be affected to mountain the law of other natural formations.
+In 2006, Excusion, delepted a new constitution establishing rights for nature and identifying the commensurae duties of commensurae duties for nature and identifying the commensurae duties.
+On them no repossibility.
+This constitution is neightful season to medicplanned by the findingenous concept of nature havensy (Constitution of Ecuador, 2004) which is inteply transfacted as fringing in harmony with nature!
+However, stunce havensy formation of the contraction of the In Accesson, the Whanganial Blow is seen as an ancestor for the Whangania to it in March 2000, the New Zelanda Parlaiment afforded legal presson who is to tive with the name, To Awa Tuptas, endorsing the river as a legal person with a limit of the contraction of the contract of the con RESPONSIBILITIES